azagniotov/stubby4j/README.md

 Do note, it is possible (if needed) to completely disable TLS support in `stubby4j`.
 Also, `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
 In other words, this allows you to load top-level certificates from a root certificate authority.
-When providing a keystore file to `stubby4j`, the keystore should be have `.PKCS12` or `.JKS` file extension.
+When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
 See [command-line switches](#command-line-switches) for more information.

 __*__ X.509 certificate contains an identity (which can be a hostname, organization or individual) and a public key